skiqh/couchdb-global-changes/README.md

 Tests
 -----

-This is still work in progress and I haven't written any tests, like, ever.
-How do you test something like this, anyway?
+This is still work in progress.

 Changes